Last Reviewed: January 28, 2019

 Drug-resistance testing done before a person starts HIV medicines for the first time can show whether the person was initially infected with a drug-resistant strain of HIV.
 Drug-resistance testing results are used to decide which HIV medicines to include in a person’s first HIV regimen.

 After treatment is started, drug-resistance testing is repeated if viral load testing indicates that a person’s HIV regimen isn’t controlling the virus.
 If drug-resistance testing shows that the HIV regimen isn’t effective because of drug resistance, the test results can be used to select a new HIV regimen.

-Drug-resistance testing is also recommended for all HIV-infected pregnant women before starting HIV medicines and also in some pregnant women already taking HIV medicines.
-Pregnant women will work with their health care providers to decide if drug-resistance testing is needed.
+Drug-resistance testing is also recommended for all pregnant women with HIV before starting HIV medicines and for pregnant women already taking HIV medicines who have detectable viral loads.

 How can a person taking HIV medicines reduce the risk of drug resistance?

 Adherence to an effective HIV treatment regimen reduces the risk of drug resistance.

 Here are some tips on medication adherence for people living with HIV:

 - Once you decide to start treatment, work closely with your health care provider to choose an HIV regimen that suits your needs.
 A regimen that meets your needs will make adherence easier.
 Tell your health care provider about any issues that can make adherence difficult.
 For example, tell your health care provider if you have a busy schedule that makes it hard to take medicines on time or lack health insurance to cover the cost of HIV medicines.
 Your health care provider can recommend resources to help you address any issues before you start taking HIV medicines.